| Title: | Internal Fragment Identification from Top-Down Mass Spectrometry |

 callFrom |

-Identify peptide/protein fragment based on experimental m/z values 'expMass' for given range of aa-length.
+Identify peptide/protein fragments based on experimental m/z values 'expMass' for given range of aa-length.

 prot |